realworldocaml/book/book/gadts/README.md

 ```

 This error message is a bit confusing, but it's worth spending a
-moment to decode it.
-The `$S_'a` represents some type variable `'a`
+moment to decode it. `$S_'a` represents a type variable that's bound
-that's bound within the scope of the construct `S` within which it's
+within the scope of the construct `S`.
+That's the type of `s.value`,
-bound.
-Returning a value of that type from the function would cause
-this type to escape it's scope.
+and returning that type would cause the type to escape it's scope.

 ### Free your monad